-The translation process per se is distinguished from the planning activities (section 2), the translation preparation (section 3), and the post translation activities (section 5).
+The generic translation process depicted below is distinguished from the planning activities (section 2), the translation preparation (section 3), and the post translation activities (section 5).

 These guidelines identify two major parties involved in the translation process: the translation project owner and the translation service provider.
 Furthermore, three major steps in the translation process are identified (Figure 1):